Battle of Elsenborn Ridge: Impact of the battle

-Disproportionate German casualties
+Casualties

 A dead German soldier lies on a corner in Stavelot, Belgium, on 2 January 1945.

 The cost of the relentless, close-quarters, intense combat was high for both sides, but the German losses were irreplaceable.
 An exact casualty accounting for the Elsenborn Ridge battle is not possible.
 The American 2nd and 99th Infantry Divisions' losses are known, while only the Germans' armored fighting vehicles losses are accounted for.
+American losses were substantial.
+The 2nd Infantry Division lost over 1,000 men killed or unaccounted for.
+The 99th Infantry Division endured even greater losses, particularly among units caught in the path of Kampfgruppe Peiper, with casualties exceeding 3,000.
+The 99th lost about 20% of its effective strength, including 465 killed and 2,524 evacuated due to wounds, injuries, fatigue, or illness.
+Including supporting units, total American killed or missing in defense of the Northern Shoulder around Elsenborn rose to slightly more than 5,000.
 During the battle, small American units, company and less in size, often acting independently, conducted fierce local counterattacks and mounted stubborn defenses, frustrating the Germans' plans for a rapid advance, and badly upsetting their timetable.
 By 17 December, German military planners knew that their objectives along the Elsenborn Ridge would not be taken when planned.

-The 99th Division devastated the attacking volksgrenadier formations.
-The 99th lost about 20% of its effective strength, including 465 killed and 2,524 evacuated due to wounds, injuries, fatigue, or illness.
-This performance prevented the Sixth Panzer Army from outflanking Elsenborn Ridge, and resulted in many commendations and unit citations for the 99th.
+At Höfen the 99th Division devastated the attacking volksgrenadier formations and inflicted disproportionate German casualties.
+There, 3rd Battalion, 395th Infantry Regiment, reinforced by Company "A", 612th Tank Destroyer Battalion, were outnumbered 5 to 1, but inflicted casualties of 18 to 1.
+They would be awarded the Presidential Unit Citations for the defense of Höfen.